Public relations (PR) is the practice of positively influencing a brand’s perception by managing communications with the media and the general public.

 a) Use keywords to filter through the feeds

 HARO alone sends multiple emails three times a day.
-See the article : 13 Free Ways to Promote Your Business.
+See the article : Page Speed Is Now More Important for SEO.
 Skimming through all of these is a massive distraction for your day-to-day schedule.

 To solve this, create email filters and conditions.
 These will limit real-time notifications to when the feed includes keywords relevant to your business.

 Here’s how to create a filter in Gmail:

 - Hit the caret on the right side of the search bar

 - Paste [email protected] (or another feed) into the “from” field